-You May Also Read- Can Dogs Eat Coconut?
+You May Also Read- Can a dog have orange juice?

 No matter what you like, or I ask you, it just does not.
 Why?
 Because if a lactose intolerant continues to take lactose, their enzymes to digest it, which is already insufficient, are weakened even more, and your digestive system suffers unnecessarily. -If you want, you can try giving your dog some natural yogurt, which is softer and easier to digest than cheese, and see if it suits you.
 If the yogurt gives you diarrhea too, then nothing, for your dog zero dairies.

 2. Use small portions: Paracelsus says “everything is poison, nothing is without poison.
 Only the dose makes the poison.
 “Dogs can eat cheese in moderation.
 So, apply the story and when you give cheese to your dog offer small portions (small squares of cheese) as a treat or reward, do not base a diet or dog menu on the cheese.